 You also need to have Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months and Emergency Oxygen Provider.

 What will you learn?

 The PADI Rescue Diver Course prepares you to deal with dive emergencies, both minor and major, using a variety of techniques.
 Over the course of 3 pool sessions and one day in open water (plus your theory learning!) you will learn:

 - Recognising and managing stress in other divers

 - Rescuing panicked divers

 The course consists of 4 consecutive Friday evenings in the pool (The Dolphin Centre, Poole), following by a day in open water.

 What equipment will I need?

-Kit hire is available at an extra charge.
-You are required to have your own CPR pocket mask for the course.
+You are also required to have your own CPR pocket mask for the course.